tmssoftware/smartsetup/doc/source/guide/creating-bundles.md

 2. All packages must be in the same root folder, inside another folder with the Rad Studio version (`package root\delphi version`).
 So, for example, you might have your Delphi 12 packages in `\packages\d12` and your Delphi 13 packages in `\packages\d13`.
 You might also have them in `\my packages\delphi\Rad Studio 12 Athens` and `\my packages\delphi\Rad Studio 13 Florence`.
 What you can’t have is for example `\packages\delphi\delphi12` and `\packages\lazarus`.
 You need a single package root, and then all Delphi/Lazarus packages should be inside a single folder.

-3. All packages for different Delphi versions must have the same name, and must have a [{$LIBSUFFIX}](https://docwiki.embarcadero.com/RADStudio/en/Compiler_directives_for_libraries_or_shared_objects_%28Delphi%29) directive inside to differentiate the version.
+3. All packages for different Delphi versions must have the same name, and must have a [{$LIBSUFFIX}](https://docwiki.embarcadero.com/RADStudio/en/Compiler_directives_for_libraries_or_shared_objects_%28Delphi%29) directive inside to .
+With this directive, you could have the same Package name, and, if you used a D6 libsuffix for Delphi 6, and D7 libsuffix for Delphi 7, you could have a single named package named "MyPackage" for both Delphi 6 and 7.
+The generated packages would be `MyPackageD6.bpl`and `MypackageD7.bpl` so they could coexist, but it was a single package with the same name for both.
+This made updating the Delphi versions easier, since now your projects would keep referencing the same package names, and it was not necesary to change your projects when upgrading.
+Still, while they had the same name, you needed different files for them.
+The package for Delphi XE would have `{$LIBSUFFIX XE}`inside, and differentiate the version.
 You can use any LIBSUFFIX you want, and also  `{$LIBSUFFIX AUTO}` for Delphi 11 and newer.

 ### Standard SmartSetup naming